Pur3-MAlice/reading_list/README.md

   1. Add due date for TBR entries to ensure there's a timeline for the user to read books.
 This could be used for students.

 # **Data Model**
 ## **Logic Flow:**
+The home function is called at the end of the run.py file, just after the banner call.
+The welcome screen is now loaded and has ascii art and the user selection home page.
+The user can read the about, the rules, got to their TBR, or go to their READ list.
+They also have the option to cancel the program and leave.
+Entering the approriate letter will take them to that area.

+Once the user enters "X" to go to the list, the set user's list is passed to each function moving forward to ensure that the correct sheet is being edited by the user.
+As part of the error handling for the input, the user cannot enter any other letters or numbers without being passed an error message.

 ### ***Setup Phase:***